Eva Amaral: The hard time of "Pájaros en la cabeza"

-In November 2004, Eva and Juan left to London, where they recorded their fourth album, called "Pájaros en la cabeza" (Birds in the head).
+In November 2004, Eva and Juan left for London, where they recorded their fourth album, called "Pájaros en la cabeza" (Head in the Clouds).
 The album was released on 14 May 2005 and they started the tour in June in Salamanca.
 Afterwards, they continued the tour in Mexico, Chile and Argentina.
 Amaral made a stop in Barcelona to record the concert and release it on DVD.
 It was called "El comienzo del big bang" (The beginning of the big bang).
 "Pájaros en la cabeza" was the most sold album in Spain in 2005, according to the SGAE (Spanish Society of Authors and Publishers).

-Eva and Juan remember this period as a difficult time.
-"After ‘Pájaros en la cabeza’ we toured and it was a long and hard phase.
-It was all too much to handle.
-Suddenly, there was a lot of people around us who made us be worried about a lot more things than music, so we decided to detach ourselves from all that.
-We wanted to reflect on it and live a little", says Eva.
-"Eva has shown me that she is very brave and she stays true to herself, against the interests of the market", claims Juan.